 If you want to stay in Bali longer than the original visa lets, you must ask for a visa extension.
 Depending on your visa type, there are different ways to do this.
 Here's how you can get these extensions and where you can get them:

-The process for extending a B211A Social Cultural Visa is similar; you can do it up to two times.
+The process for extending a B211A Social Cultural Visa is similar; you can do it up to two times for foreign nationals.
 Each extension gives you an extra 60 days to stay, allowing you to stay in Bali for up to 180 days.
-Again, you should start the extension process about 5-14 days before your visa expires.
+Again, you should start the extension process about 5-14 days before your initial visa expires.
 This can be done with the help of your agent to process it at the offices in Denpasar, Nusa Dua, or Singaraja.

 🗺️ Where are the Immigration Offices in Bali?

 BGB TIP: If you decide to do your visa extension at any of these immigration offices, they close the office during lunch breaks, and they might have a cut-off.
-The immigration office is closed on weekends, and always check the holiday schedule in Indonesia.
+The immigration office is closed on weekends and always checks the holiday schedule in major cities in Indonesia.

 🗺️How long does it take to extend Visa in Bali?

 Extending via visa agent can take anywhere from 5 to 14 days.
-This varies depending on what service you pick if it's standard or express service.
+This varies depending on what service you pick, whether standard or express service.
 Prices for this service range from $50 to $75 USD (Visa on Arrival) or from $220 to $250 USD (B211A).
 Ensure you apply for your visa extension two weeks before it runs out.

 Smaller visa service companies that aren't well-known on Google are much cheaper for Visa on Arrival or B211A.
 But you might be taking a risk because you know nothing about their service.
 Our visa partner helped us get our last visa on arrival extension and B211A application.
 Feel free to connect with them and ask about the requirements.